techidaily/site-ai-voice-clone/source/_posts/2024-approved-generate-video-with-talking-photo-feature.md

- The best tool to translate Hindi videos into English or English content into Hindi is[Wondershare’s Virbo](https://virbo.wondershare.com/video-translation.html) .
+ The best tool to translate Hindi videos into English or English content into Hindi is [Wondershare’s Virbo](https://virbo.wondershare.com/video-translation.html) .
 Virbo is a fantastic new tool that can seamlessly convert any video content into 20+ languages.
 Hindi is among these languages, offering easy translation between to and from English.

 ### What makes Virbo better than others?